Beryl-Jingxin/PyExoCross/docs/source/command.md

 ## Notes for input file

 1. All information can be written in the input file.
+Just change the information you will use.
+   You don't need to change any other unnecessary information.
-Just change the information you will use, please do not change the first column strings or delete the other unnecessary information.
+   Please do not change the first column strings.
 2. If you met problems, jupyter notebook `.ipynb` code is stored for checking and testing.